evant/yield-layout/README.md

 ### Different numbers of children

 You may be wondering what happens if you don't specify as many child views for `YieldLayout` as there are `Yield`s.
 Too many children is an error because there is no way to know where to put the extra ones.
-Too few, however, will simply cause the extra `Yields` to be removed.
+Too few, however, will simply cause the extra `Yield`s to be removed.

 Sometimes, however, you may depend on the `Yield` to correctly layout your views.
 For example,